alexbfree/thesis/src/chapter-3.md

 **"What role should people's data play in their lives, what capabilities do they need, and how could these ideals be achieved?"**

 Corresponding to the three research gaps I am focusing on as identified in 2.1.5, 2.2.5 and 2.3.5 respectively, there are three distinct subquestions I will explore using the approach detailed above.
-Each of my research activities will be designed to advance my understanding and theories towards one of these three research objectives:
+Each of my research activities will be designed to advance my understanding and theories towards at least one, sometimes more than one, of these three research objectives:

 ### Research Question 1 (RQ1): What is the human experience of personal data, and what do people want from their data?